-Rather, my boss hired me to help out in any capacity, not for a specific role.
+Rather, this employer hired me to help out in any capacity, not for a specific role.

 This started as a part-time gig, managing social media profiles for my boss’s non-profit.

-When my boss mentioned he needed a website for his non-profit, I decided to revisit my website building skills.
+When my employer mentioned he needed a website for his non-profit, I decided to revisit my website building skills.

 Given a tight deadline to create the site and rusty html and css skills, I began investigating website builders.